mwilliamson/python-graphjoiner/README.rst

         }
     }

+A naive GraphQL implement would issue one SQL query to get the list of all books in the comedy genre, and then N queries to get the author of each book (where N is the number of books returned by the first query).

-GraphJoiner expects the ``books`` node to be mapped to one query that fetches all books in the comedy genre, and the author node to be mapped to one query that fetches all authors of books in the comedy genre.
+There are various solutions proposed to this problem: GraphJoiner suggests that using joins is a natural fit for many use cases.
+For this specific case, we only need to run two queries: one to find the list of all books in the comedy genre, and one to get the authors of books in the comedy genre.

 Example
 -------

-(Working code for this example can be found in ``tests/test_graphjoiner/sqlalchemy.py``.)

 Let's say we have some models defined by SQLAlchemy.
 A book has an ID, a title and an author ID.
 An author has an ID and a name.